-Components for large-scale MRI equipment, 3D printing applications, and orthotic and prosthetic devices are experiencing vast and continual improvement as a result of new and improved composite creations.
+Components for large-scale MRI equipment, 3D printing applications, and orthotic and prosthetic devices are experiencing vast and continual improvement.
+As a result, new and improved composite creations.

 Composites aren’t just improving medical devices.
 They’re also enhancing things like wheelchairs and bedpans.
-They are even being integrated into cancer therapy.
+Along with cancer therapy.

 When it comes to fighting cancer, researchers are using carbon nanotube (CN) polymer composites to incubate cytotoxic T-cells.
-These cells, are nicknamed “killer cells” in the medical community.
-This technique is being tested for potential use in adoptive immunotherapy.
+The medical community nicknamed the cells “killer cells”, testing for potential use through adoptive immunotherapy.

-Basically, what that means is that cells are removed from a patient, enhanced in the lab to become stronger, and then injected back into the patient.
-The removal and enhancement of cells would give patients a boost in their cells ability to fight those killer cells.
+Cells are removed from a patient, enhanced to become stronger, and then injected back into the patient.
+The removal and enhancement of cells would give patients a boost in their cell’s ability to fight those killer cells.

 The metals that are often used in the human body as plates, screws, and rods are much too stiff.
 By nature, metal is more stiff than bone.
 But that stiffness can hinder a patient’s comfort and healing ability.

-Composite trauma plates are made of polyetheretherketone (PEEK) polymer.
-That polymer is reinforced with continuous carbon fiber.
-They have the same mechanical strength as metal.
+Polyetheretherketone (PEEK) polymer make up composite trama plates.
+The polymer will reinforce with continuous carbon fiber.
+They have the same mechanical strength like metal.
 However, they aren’t as stiff and also radiolucent properties.

-It isn’t only the composites that are changing the industry, but the materials and devices that are being paired with composites as well.
+Composites are not just changing the industry, but the materials and devices that are being paired with composites as well.

-For example, researchers have developed a sensor that can be incorporated into composite and textile materials.
+Research has developed a sensor that will incorporated from composite and textile materials.
 This new sensor is low-cost.
 While it’s relatively new, it may end up paving the way for smart clothing that can monitor human movement.

 There are many ways in which medical professionals and scientists are working together to create new products and devices by integrating new technology into composite materials for the medical industry.

-Carbon fiber is used consistently in prosthetics because it’s such a durable composite.
-This same composite and one of the strongest metals on the planet is also used more in the world of sports.
+Prosthetics use carbon fiber because of the durability of the composite.
+The world of sports uses the strongest metals on the plant.
 Here are the top 5 carbon fiber uses in sports.

 Composite Manufacturers Are Making Waves